 - Óbidos International Chocolate Festival: This chocolate-focused festival is hosted for four days in the town of Óbidos.
 The narrow streets of the medieval town are transformed into showcases of cakes and sweets that everyone can sample and purchase.
 Festival-goers can attend culinary classes and also watch competitions involving professional pastry-makers.

 - Labour Day: Held on May 1 every year, this “day of the worker” is celebrated by many countries around the world, including Portugal.
 Many attractions and shops will be open in main cities, but you can expect some business closures.

-- Madeira Flower Festival: A two-week-long flower festival to celebrate springtime takes place every year after Easter, in 2019 running from May 2 to May 19.
+- Madeira Flower Festival: A two-week-long flower festival to celebrate springtime takes place every year after Easter.
 There are days dedicated to children building flower murals, artists designing floral carpets, and a Flower parade of floats decorated with thousands of blooms from across the island.

 - Festa das Cruzes: In the beginning of May, the Festival of the Crosses in the town of Barcelos is the first annual great pilgrimage in the Alto Minho region.
 The event provides a glimpse of the history, traditions, and customs in the Minho region.
 The city awakes to the sound of fireworks, “zabumbas” (tambourines), and bagpipes that announce the animated festivities to come.
 The main procession of the festival takes place on May 3.

 - Queima das Fitas: Celebrated during the first week of May, this is Coimbra’s annual celebration for new graduates.
 This student celebration is to mark the end of the academic year and the beginning of the month of final exam prep.
 It has become a large tourist attraction for its parades, dances, and serenades.